lightstreams-network/example-dashboard/README.md

 ## Freemium Model

-This project implements a simple freemium model to fund users activity within the platform.

-Instead of the rudimentary implementation Lightstreams team has integrated a Gas Station Network(GSN) to fund user transactions instead of pre-funding their wallets before hand.
+This project implements a simple freemium model where the `STAKEHOLDER_ADDRESS` account transfer `5 PHT` tokens to every new user to fund the initial usage of it.
+Instead of Lightstreams team has integrated a Gas Station Network(GSN), a standardized pattern within Ethereum community where users transaction are funded using an advance implementation of the contract design.
 If you want to read more about this topic read [this medium article](https://medium.com/lightstreams/no-gas-needed-to-interact-with-lightstreams-dapps-41aea98d1089)

 ## Topics